- Best Cheap Meal Delivery Services Guide - November 8, 2023

 However, the fish was absolutely delicious.
 I don’t know if the fish smelled so fishy because it’s fresh and isn’t modified, but I’ll admit, I wasn’t prepared for the smell the fish left in the house.

 The taste, texture, and tenderness of the fish made it absolutely worth dealing with the smell, though!

 Saturday night, I fixed up low-carb salmon cakes.
-The salmon also smelled super fishy, but I wasn’t as surprised because the cod smelled fishy as well.
+The salmon also smelled super fishy (not a great look for fresh salmon), but I wasn’t as surprised because the cod smelled fishy as well.

 I prepared salmon cakes with lemon crema sauce, lemon slices, and a spinach salad with salt, pepper, and a vinaigrette.